PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Draven took an Oath to protect the Shard with his life, and to use the light of Siberys to hold back the forces of Khyber

 	- Aeren d'Cannith
+		- ***Major Motivation:*** To discover the extent of House Cannith's involvement in the Day of Mourning
 		- Was adopted into House Cannith about 20 years ago at the age of 18 y/o as the Youngest Master Artificer (and only Master Artificer without a Mark of Creation) ever named within the house.
 			- Due to his invention of the ingenious Everbright Lantern
 		- He is now the Mentor to Miri, the magewright currently living in Shavelant.
 		- Aeren knew Geralt's parents for a short time when he was adopted into the House.
 		- He does not know what Geralt's schematics say, but he knows that they are written in Sibernyan
+		-

 **Artifacts**
 - Artifact 1: ***Fractured Khyber Dragonshard & Fragments***